GStreamer/gstreamer/markdown/frequently-asked-questions/using.md

 also make sure it is not too loud and you are not wearing your headphones.

-## How can I see what GStreamer plugins I have on my system ?
+## How can I see what GStreamer plugins I have on my system?

 To do this you use the gst-inspect command-line tool, which comes standard with GStreamer.
 Invoked without any arguments,